Phallon Tullis-Joyce: OL Reign

-Manchester United, 2023–present
+Manchester United

 On September 14, 2023, Tullis-Joyce signed for Manchester United.
 The club reportedly paid a transfer fee of $160,000, a record fee for a female goalkeeper.
 She made her debut on November 9, 2023, keeping a clean sheet in a 7–0 win over Everton in the 2023–24 FA Women's League Cup group stage.
 Tullis-Joyce started all four group stage games, her only appearances of the season as backup behind Mary Earps, as she kept two clean sheets and conceded three goals.
 Manchester United finished as runners-up in the group but did not qualify for the knockout stage.

 Following the departure of Earps in summer 2024, Tullis-Joyce inherited the starting keeper role.
 She made her WSL debut on September 21, starting and keeping a clean sheet in an opening day 3–0 win at Old Trafford.
 On April 25, 2025, she extended her contract with the club until June 2028.
 Tullis-Joyce kept 13 clean sheets during the 2024–25 WSL season, sharing the Golden Glove award with Chelsea's Hannah Hampton.